magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 Seeing a beautiful house is good; we can then understand what an ugly house is.
 Seeing an ugly house is good; we can then understand what a beautiful house is.
 With Dhamma, we don’t discard any experience, not even the slightest.
-Thus the Buddha said, ‘O view this world as an ornamented and bejewelled royal chariot, by which fools are entranced, but which is meaningless to the wise.’
+Thus the Buddha said, ‘O Bhikkhus, view this world as an ornamented and bejewelled royal chariot, by which fools are entranced, but which is meaningless to the wise.’

 When I was studying Nak Tham Ehk,[^2] I often contemplated this saying.
 It seemed really meaningful.
 But it was when I started practising that the meaning became clear.
 ‘O Bhikkhus:’ this means all of us sitting here.
-‘View this world:’ the world of humans, the , the worlds of all sentient beings, all existing worlds.
+‘View this world:’ the world of humans, the *ākāsaloka*, the worlds of all sentient beings, all existing worlds.
 If one knows the world clearly, it isn’t necessary to do any special sort of meditation.
 If one knows, ‘the world is thus’ according to reality, there will be nothing lacking at all.
 The Buddha knew the world clearly.
 He knew the world for what it actually was.
 Knowing the world clearly is knowing the subtle Dhamma.
 One is not concerned with or anxious about the world.
-If one knows the world clearly, then there are no We are no longer influenced by the worldly dhammas.
+If one knows the world clearly, then there are no worldly dhammas.
+We are no longer influenced by the worldly dhammas.

 Worldly beings are ruled by worldly dhammas, and they are always in a state of conflict.
 So whatever we see and encounter, we should